cmark0v/linux_hax/linuxhax.rst

 vim
-===
+---

-the interface style is called "a modal editor" this refers to the central characteristic of the user experience revolving around various "modes" that are specialized for different purposes.
+vi/vim is offensively confusing to everyone who opens it the first time.
+The interface style is said to be "modal" this refers to the central characteristic of the user experience revolving around various "modes" that are specialized for different purposes.
 The main ones are *default*, *INSERT*, *VISUAL*. the first is the one you are in when you open it, and is good for moving around, viewing, etc. the second, *INSERT*, is the one you are using when you are editing, "like a normal editor", the third *VISUAL*, you enter by pressing v in default, and is good for selecting text characterwise and linewise to isolate operations to (delete blocks of text, copy paste, search replace on just selection).

 - ``i`` - enter insert mode